 NEUROPATHY SIGNS AND SYMPTOMS

-SIGNS AND SYMPTOMS OF NEUROPATHY IN WOODLAND PARK, NJ
+SIGNS AND SYMPTOMS OF NEUROPATHY IN CLIFTON, NJ

 - Experiencing tingling sensations in the extremities.
 This sensation is also described as pins and needling feeling or prickling feeling.

 - Burning pain in the lower limbs.
 Eventually the burning will move into the arms and hands as the condition progresses.

 - Having pains that are sharp and stabbing.
 Generally these pains are worse in the evening.
 Like the burning sensation, it will begin in the feet and legs and as the condition processes, the “electric-like” pain will move into the hands and arms.

 It is also common for patients to develop muscle weakness and coordination problems.
 The muscles in the limbs may also become paralyzed.
 Patients also have increased likelihood of developing foot ulcers and infections in the skin.
 Peripheral neuropathy can occur when there is nerve damage and develop into dysesthesia, which effects a patient’s touch sensation.
 This often leads to a tingling and/or burning sensation.
 The skin on the extremities eventually will become so sensitive that the pressure from sheets or towels will be uncomfortable or even painful.

 Autonomic neuropathy happens when autonomic nerves, which control body functions, such as breathing, perspiration, and maintaining a heart rate are affected.
 When this occurs a patient will experience:

 - Low blood pressure leading to dizziness with rising from a seated or lying position

 - Accelerated heartbeat

 - Difficulty swallowing